 During his tenure as Vice President of Retail Licensing for NFL Properties (NFLP) from 1985-1993, Vuono built sales of licensed products from approximately $300 million to over $2.5 billion.
 He also launched integrated marketing programs that included NFL Pro Line, NFL Pro Shop (with Payne Stewart) and NFL Throwbacks.
 Vuono co-founded the NFL Quarterback Club and became the QBC’s Executive Director.

 Vuono’s strategic approach to marketing was honed during his early days at Young & Rubicam, where he managed programs for Johnson & Johnson, P&G, General Foods and KFC.

 A proud New Jerseyan, Vuono is active in several community and philanthropic endeavors.
 He is a member of Hackensack Meridian Health's Board of Trustees,

 Hackensack University Medical Center’s Foundation Board of Trustees, co-chairman of the John Theurer Cancer Center Advisory Board of Directors and chairman of Hackensack Meridian Health's Marketing Committee.
 In addition, Vuono serves on the Board of Directors of the Meadowlands Regional Chamber of Commerce and served nine years on the Glen Ridge Country Club Board of Trustees, four as president.

 The proud Princeton University alumnus currently serves on its Alumni Council, on the Princeton Varsity Club Board of Directors and as chairman emeritus of the Princeton Football Association.

-He and his wife Dorothy reside in his hometown of Lyndhurst, NJ and have three married daughters and three grandchildren (and counting!).
+He and his wife Dorothy reside in his hometown of Lyndhurst, NJ and have three married daughters and four grandchildren (and counting!).